 It can be used to produce hydrogen or carbon-based fuels – collectively referred to as solar fuels – which offer an efficient and transportable means of storage of solar energy.
 Solar energy, in turn, can be used as an alternative to fossil fuels and as a feedstock for a wide range of industrial processes.

-For the purpose of this prize, artificial photosynthesis (AP) is understood to be a process that aims at mimicking the physical chemistry of natural photosynthesis by absorbing solar energy in the form of photons.
+For the purpose of this prize, artificial photosynthesis (AP) was understood to be a process that aims at mimicking the physical chemistry of natural photosynthesis by absorbing solar energy in the form of photons.

-The solution is required to use this energy to generate fuel molecules through a synthetic system to be delivered as a single integrated device that utilises either biomimetic, nanotechnology, synthetic biology or a combination of these systems.
+The solution was required to use this energy to generate fuel molecules through a synthetic system to be delivered as a single integrated device that utilises either biomimetic, nanotechnology, synthetic biology or a combination of these systems.

-This prize will
+This prize has

-- highlight the diversity of potential solutions
+- highlighted the diversity of potential solutions

 A number of innovative devices and systems demonstrating the use of sunlight to produce a fuel ready to be used.